 You can manually fix blurry photos by using photo-editing software.
 You can sign up for a trial version of Photoshop, but there are some free options as well.
 Check these out:

-- Fotor — Highly rated photo editor
+- Fotor is a highly-rated photo editor

-- Gimp — Open source image editor
+- Gimp is an open-source image editor

 - Paint is a free graphics editor which comes with Microsoft Windows